BA Humanities (University of Ulster)

 PhD in American Studies (University of Hawaii)

-I am a cultural historian, with a particular interest in representations of American history and culture in various mediums including movies, comic books, television programmes, music and literature.
+I am a cultural historian, with a particular interest in public history, museums, memorials, and heritage.
+I am also interested in representations of history and culture in various mediums including movies, comic books, television programmes, music and literature.
 My current research interests include the Hippie Trail (c.1955-1979) (with Prof. Sharif Gemie) and festivals and pilgrimage.

 Awards and Recognition